jayprakash15/Understanding-Consumer-Behavior-on-E-commerce-Platforms/README.md

-# Understanding-Consumer-Behavior-on-E-commerce-Platforms
-This was my final year project, while I was doing bacholers in statistics.
-As a part of our project it was mandatory for us to conduct survey and collect the data.
-I can't share actual data, but will definately share summary of project, code used for analysis and drawing inference from data.

-Short project description:
-Analyzed survey data using inferential statistics to study gender and demographic variations in product category preferences.
-Applied hypothesis testing to validate that discounts and cashback significantly increased purchase likelihood across all age groups, confirming price sensitivity in consumer behavior.

-Result of project:
+# Understanding Consumer Behavior on E-commerce Platforms

+This project was developed as part of my final year during my Bachelor's in Statistics.
+The objective was to understand consumer behavior on e-commerce platforms through a survey-based study.

+> **Note**: Due to privacy reasons, I cannot share the raw survey data.
+However, this repository includes the project summary, analysis code, and insights drawn from the data.

+---

+## 📌 Project Overview

+The project focused on analyzing survey data to understand how demographics influence online shopping behavior.
+The study specifically examined:

-• Analyzed survey data using inferential statistics to study gender and demographic variations in product category preferences.
+* Gender and demographic variations in product category preferences.
+* The impact of discounts and cashback offers on purchase decisions.

+---

+## 🔍 Key Findings

+* **Consumer Preferences**: Product choices varied significantly across gender and demographic groups.
-• Applied hypothesis testing to validate that discounts and cashback significantly increased the likelihood of buying, across all age groups, confirming price sensitivity in consumer behavior.
+* **Price Sensitivity**: Hypothesis testing confirmed that discounts and cashback offers substantially increased purchase likelihood across all age groups.
+* **Behavioral Insights**: Findings highlighted that consumers are highly price-sensitive, regardless of demographic differences.

+---

-Tech Stack used in project:
+## 🛠️ Tech Stack & Methods

-Inferential Statistics, Hypothesis Testing, Survey Analysis, Consumer Behavior Insights
+* **Inferential Statistics**
+* **Hypothesis Testing**
+* **Survey Data Analysis**
+* **Consumer Behavior Insights**

+---

+## 📂 Repository Structure

+* `summary.md` → Detailed project summary & results
+* `analysis_code/` → Code used for statistical analysis
+* `inferences/` → Key conclusions and insights

+---

+## 🚀 Outcome

+This project demonstrated how statistical methods can be applied to real-world consumer behavior studies, validating business strategies such as offering discounts and cashback to drive purchases.